-- 3.1 The archaeological watching brief was undertaken by HRS Wales staff using current best practice from 27th 29th July 2020. - 3.2 All work was carried out by a suitably qualified archaeologist with relevant level membership of the Chartered Institute for Archaeologists (CIfA) and followed the CIfA Standard and Guidance for an archaeological watching brief (CIfA 2014). - 3.3 All proposed groundwork was undertaken under close and constant archaeological supervision.
-All groundwork by the contractor was undertaken using a mechanical digger with a toothless grading bucket. - 3.4 All archaeological deposits or features when encountered were investigated and recorded.
-All finds recovered during the watching brief were to be bagged and a grid coordinate was taken using a handheld GPS device in order to locate the findspot with the OS national grid.
+- 3.1 The archaeological watching brief was undertaken intermittently by HRS Wales staff using current best practice from 8th December 2021 March 2022. - 3.2 All work was carried out by a suitably qualified archaeologist with relevant level membership of the Chartered Institute for Archaeologists (CIfA) and followed the CIfA Standard and Guidance for an archaeological watching brief (CIfA 2014). - 3.3 All proposed groundwork was undertaken under close and constant archaeological supervision.
+All groundwork by the contractor was undertaken using a mechanical digger using both a toothed and untoothed grading bucket. - 3.4 All archaeological deposits or features when encountered were investigated and recorded.
+All finds recovered during the watching brief were to be bagged and a grid coordinate was taken using a handheld GPS device in order to locate the find-spot with the OS national grid. - 3.5 Any recording required was to be carried out using HRS Wales recording systems (pro-forma context sheets etc), using a continuous number sequence for all contexts.

-- 3.5 Any recording required was to be carried out using HRS Wales recording systems (pro-forma context sheets etc), using a continuous number sequence for all contexts. - 3.6 Where considered necessary plans and sections were drawn to a scale of 1:50, 1:20 and 1:10 as required and related to Ordnance Survey datum and published boundaries where appropriate. - 3.7 All features identified were tied in to both the OS National Grid and all local site and ground plans. - 3.8 Photographs were appropriated in digital format, using a 18 mega-pixel DSLR camera in RAW format, to be exported later to TIFF format.
+- 3.6 Where considered necessary plans and sections were drawn to a scale of 1:50, 1:20 and 1:10 as required and related to Ordnance Survey datum and published boundaries where appropriate. - 3.7 All features identified were tied in to both the OS National Grid and all local site and ground plans. - 3.8 Photographs were appropriated in digital format, using an 18 mega-pixel DSLR camera in RAW format, to be exported later to TIFF format.

-4 Results of Watching Brief (see Figure 4)
+4 Results of Watching Brief (see Figures 4 - 12)